-A precipitation reaction is a test which is involved in the serology, for the detection of antigens and antibodies.
-It is the reaction, where the soluble reactants, i.e. antigen and antibody are converted into the aggregated form.
+A precipitation reaction is a test involved in the serology, for the qualitative and quantitative detection of antigens and antibodies.
+It is a reaction, where the soluble reactants (antigen and antibody) convert into an aggregated form.
 The sensitivity of the precipitation reaction is comparatively less than the other immunoassay reactions.

 Content: Precipitation Reaction